 Identify your priorities and remind yourself of them whenever you find yourself thinking ahead.
 You will set “priority beacons” for individual days, weeks, and the whole year.
 So what you are doing becomes a priority for you, and other tasks are waiting in the wings.

 It is most convenient to plan feelings, emotions, and changes in perception in a personal diary.

 Think through the emotional and conscious beacons for the next day and then remember what you felt did not pass by your consciousness.
 Conscious planning helps you learn how to work with your emotions.

 To get rid of an experience means to live it and open up to the next feeling.
 Keeping a diary will help you do your inner work.
 But I advise you to devote a special section of your secret notebook to your impressions and priorities.
 And be sure to date and re-read your notes.

 Conscious planning will help you focus your attention on everyday processes.
 The autopilot mode will turn off, and you will feel the control shift into your hands.
-There will be a real opportunity to get out of the repeated mental traps and change your attitude to what is happening.
+There will be a real opportunity to get out of the repeated mental traps and change your attitude toward what is happening.

 Over time, you will learn to carefully live your feelings and emotions.
 Daily conscious planning will be replaced by free communication with the diary.
 And don’t forget to write down your future impressions and priorities.
 This will become a good habit for life.

 The main thing to remember is the energy of emotions.
 Once it arises, it must find a way out.